Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 Your GPA is: 4.31
 ```
 ## ⚠️ Known Issues
-- The result after calculating the GPA is rounded up to 3 decimal places
+- The result after calculating the GPA is rounded up to 3 decimal
-- If negative numbers are input, the calculation won't work but it won't submit an error
-- Entering a non number will result in an error
 - How WCSD works is that if a class is 2 semesters (9th) or 2 terms (10-12th), it calculates it as 2 seperate classes, so input accordingly